CheViana/network-calls-stats/tutorial.md

 ### Compare results for Example 0 and 1

 [tutorial-images/example-0-1-compare-results.pngs.png]
 Connection is not reused for both cases here.
-Execution time for async version is lower.
+Execution time for async version is lower, as expected.

 ## Example 2: more, more stats

 `aiohttp` provides hooks to measure more than just request execution time and request exceptions.

-We aslo can report stats for:
+It's possible to report stats for:
 - DNS resolution time
 - DNS cache hit/miss
 - waiting for available connection time